Staffing shortages hit Alliant Energy Center; county turns to outsourcing

 The rebuilding of the expo’s workforce will be a long-term process, Alliant Energy Center management said.
 The expo expects to need all of this year and perhaps longer to stabilize and recover, with a staffing review once “the event market has normalized,” according to a presentation to a county finance committee earlier this month.

-The Center's management is also seeing shakeups and uncertainties as well.
+The center’s management is also seeing shakeups and uncertainties.
 Former director Brent Kyzer-McHenry stepped down earlier this month, leaving an interim director in that position for the second time in two years.

-But the expo's ongoing solutions to its labor shortage problem has provoked opposition from ASFCME Local #65, the union that represents county workers including expo laborers.
+But the expo’s ongoing solutions to its labor shortage problem has provoked opposition from ASFCME Local No. 65, the union that represents county workers including expo laborers.

 On Thursday, the County Board approved on a 22-13 vote a contract extension for a private cleaning service worth over twice as much what the expo had previously paid.
 The contract for A&L Cleaning Services, which has cleaned at the expo for $165,000 since late 2019, would be paid up to $300,000 for cleaning work through September 2023.
 A county finance committee rejected an initial contract requested by the Alliant Center, which would have paid A&L up to $500,000 through September 2024.

-Erik Anderson, the head of Local #65, said the contract amounted to outsourcing of janitorial jobs that have in the past gone to county workers.
+Erik Anderson, the head of Local No. 65, said the contract amounted to outsourcing of janitorial jobs that have in the past gone to county workers.

 While expo management is right to say they couldn’t have predicted a pandemic, Anderson noted, the impact of having so many fewer workers should have been foreseen.